-During the year, Borneo Orangutan Survival (BOS) New Zealand Trust (the Trust), an incorporated entity under the Charitable Trusts Act 1957 (New Zealand), was established.
-The Trust was officially registered on 13th June 2023 and is commonly controlled by Borneo Orangutan Survival (BOS) Australia Inc. The Trust had not commenced trading by 30 June 2023 however is expected to be consolidated into the Borneo Orangutan Survival (BOS) Australia Inc. financial statements in future reporting periods.
+During the previous year, Borneo Orangutan Survival (BOS) New Zealand Trust (the Trust), an incorporated entity under the Charitable Trusts Act 1957 (New Zealand), was established.
+The Trust was officially registered on 13th June 2023 and is commonly controlled by Borneo Orangutan Survival (BOS) Australia Inc.